To see the will, view it or obtain access to the will of a deceased person

 Who is entitled to inspect or see a will of a deceased person?

-In New South Wales, (see links to other states’ legislation below), the people who are entitled under s 54 of the Succession Act 2006 (NSW), to inspect or see a will include the following:
+In New South Wales, (see links to other states’ legislation and the Northern Territory below), there is a wide range of people who are entitled under s 54 of the Succession Act 2006 (NSW), to inspect or see a will.
+They include the following:

 - anyone named or referred to in the will of the deceased, whether or not as a beneficiary;

-- anyone named or referred to in an earlier will as a beneficiary of the deceased;
+- anyone named or referred to in an earlier or previous will as a beneficiary of the deceased;

-- the surviving spouse, partner or issue of the deceased;
+- the surviving spouse, de facto partner or issue of the deceased;

 - a parent or guardian of the deceased;

-- anyone who would be entitled to a share of the estate if they had died intestate;
+- anyone who would be entitled under the statutory rules to a share of the deceased estate if they had died intestate (without leaving a will);

-- anyone who has or may have a claim against the deceased estate, that is creditors;
+- anyone to whom the deceased owed money or credit.
+That is anyone who has or may have a claim against the deceased estate, that is creditors;

 If you think the NSW Trustee and Guardian holds the will of the deceased you can enquire using their online form.